mcruz206/LearnAI-Bootcamp/lab03.3-deploy_to_remote_environment/README.md

 ***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of:
   *  Programming using an Agile methodology
-  *  Maching Learning and Data Science
+  *  Machine Learning and Data Science
-  *  Intermediate to Advancecd Python programming
+  *  Intermediate to Advancced Python programming
   *  Familiarity with Docker containers

 There is a comprehensive Learning Path you can use to prepare for this course [located here](https://github.com/Azure/learnAnalytics-CreatingSolutionswiththeTeamDataScienceProcess-/blob/master/Instructions/Learning%20Path%20-%20Creating%20Solutions%20with%20the%20Team%20Data%20Science%20Process.md).